CallBeyond/READme-generator/README.md

 ## Description

-Week 9 Node.js Challenge to create a professional README generator for future projects.
+Week 9 Assignment that requires us to take already established code and add functionality to it, in this case we're creating a pretty useful README generator!

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)